WDI-SEA/react-development-course-materials/01-React Key Concepts/06-lotr-code-along.md

 We'll build a simple website that shows title and runtime information about the original Lord of the Rings Trilogy.

-Specifically, at the end of this lesson, your solution will look like what you see here
+Specifically, at the end of this lesson, your solution will look like what you see here.

 **Teaching Tip**